-Social dogs serve as assistants and companions to children ages 6 and up who are on the autism spectrum or have another disability.
+Social Dogs serve as assistants and companions to children ages 8 and up who are on the autism spectrum.

 What may be the most amazing is the joy for one little boy who now has a friend to play with and a companion that is teaching him responsibility and how to respond to someone else's needs.

 Mary Greendale, Grandmother of 10-year-old Jake, pictured above with Basket.

 Social Dogs can also be effective social ice breakers.
 Often kids with autism have trouble relating to or opening up to others, but when a well-trained Assistance Dog is present, people ask predictable questions that have answers a child can memorize.
 People may ask things like: "What is your dog's name?"
 "What is the dog’s breed?"
 "How old is your dog?"
 These questions are asked frequently and with repetition, so the child can gain confidence in social situations.